-Where assessment or reassessment is deferred, this will normally be to the next assessment opportunity, either in late August or in April/May.
-The assessment period at the end of the spring term (July) is normally for first assessment of January start students only.
+Where assessment or reassessment is deferred, this will normally be to the next available assessment opportunity, either in July or in late August or in April/May.

-- E1.2 Following each period of assessment, the University's Programme Progression Committees and Assessment Boards will meet to consider and agree student progression, the results of each module and confer the award of final qualifications.
-Table E1.5 on pg.17 shows the chronology of the assessment year. - E1.3 Some programmes (including those with specific professional requirements) may not follow the normal calendar of assessment and qualifications may be awarded at times throughout the year. - E1.4 Graduation ceremonies normally take place once a year, in July, after Assessment Boards have met.
+E1.2 Following each period of assessment, the University's Programme Progression Committees and Assessment Boards will meet to consider and agree student progression, the results of each module and confer the award of final qualifications.
+Table E1.5 on pg.17 shows the chronology of the assessment year.

+E1.3 Some programmes (including those with specific professional requirements) may not follow the normal calendar of assessment and qualifications may be awarded at times throughout the year.

+E1.4 Graduation ceremonies normally take place once a year, in July, after Assessment Boards have met.
 In addition, some ceremonies may be held abroad.